-This job can be hard.
+This job can be challenging.
 It can make you want to curl up and cry yourself to sleep, but it can also lead to some of the most rewarding and enjoyable experiences you’ll ever have.
-Regardless of which one of those things you’re currently feeling, having these eight personality traits will make your job easier and are traits that every great engineer has.
+Regardless of which one of those things you’re currently going through, having these eight personality traits will make your job easier and are traits every great engineer has.

-Working with people is hard, but collaborating with someone on something creative and personal to them is a lot harder.
+Working with people is hard, but collaborating with someone on something creative and personal is harder.
 Collaboration is a balancing act; it requires a delicate dance.
 A ballet is happening between the artist and the engineer.
-When you see a producer that knows what he’s doing it’s remarkable how well they’re controlling the session.
+When you see a producer who knows what he’s doing, it’s remarkable how well they control the session.
 As an engineer or producer, you’re not always going to love what the client has to say, but it’s how you react and manipulate the situation so everyone is happy and the product ends up the way you promised that makes you a great engineer.

-Be on time, have things set up, make sure everything needed for the session is ready to go and the studio is clean, have songs edited, tracks labeled and sessions backed up multiple times, have amps out that you’re going to need, etc. etc..
-It’s the engineer’s job to make sure the session is running smoothly and the only way this can get done is if things are organized.
+Be on time, have everything set up, and make sure the studio is clean.
+All sessions should be edited, labeled, and backed up multiple times.
+It’s the engineer’s job to make sure the session is running smoothly, and the more organized you are, the smoother things will be.
 Recording multiple songs requires a lot of time management.
 You need to be able to make sure you have enough time to finish the project on schedule.
-If you are consistently not completing projects on time and clients, need to pay more than what you had initially quoted them then they will not be thrilled and less likely to be returning customers.
+If you are consistently not completing projects on time and clients need to pay more than what you initially quoted them, they will not be happy and will be less likely to come back for future projects.

 Be aware of your surroundings.
-If a client isn’t enjoying them self or doesn’t like the sound of something, or is getting frustrated with a part they’re not always going to tell you.
-Pay attention to how everyone around is acting and make sure you are giving them an environment that allows them to best do their work and be creative.
+If a client isn’t enjoying themself or doesn’t like the sound of something, or is getting frustrated with a part, they’re not always going to tell you.
+Pay attention to how everyone around is acting and make sure you give them an environment that allows them to best do their work and be creative.

 Eagerness to learn

-In this rapidly changing industry, technology moves quite quickly, and if you don’t stay ahead of the curve, you’ll undoubtedly be left behind.
+In this rapidly changing industry, technology moves quickly, and if you don’t stay ahead of the curve, you’ll undoubtedly be left behind.
 Keep up with the news and the industry.
-Stay informed on what products are being released and make sure to demo them and stay relevant.
+Stay informed on what products are being released, demo them, and stay relevant.

 The engineers that decided to learn Pro Tools before it was Pro Tools were the ones that had a head start and were able to land more work.

 Be attentive.
 Be persistent.
 Do your job with care.
-If I tell an intern to patch in 1176, 1 and 2 on channels 19-20, then I expect them to make sure that they’re patching them in correctly.
+If I tell an intern to patch two 1176s to channels 19-20, then I expect them to make sure that they’re patching them correctly.
 If you’re asked to do something, take an extra few seconds to double check your work.
 Making mistakes is okay and will happen, but there is no excuse for being lazy and not paying attention to detail.

-Show up and finish projects on time, give accurate time frames for how long things will take, answer emails, text messages and phones calls in a reasonable amount of time.
-Being a reliable person shows that you care, it shows that you take pride in your work and are dependable which is very important when clients are trusting you to see their project through and make their vision come to life.
+Show up and finish projects on time, give accurate time frames for how long things will take, and answer emails, text messages, and phone calls in a reasonable amount of time.
+Being a reliable person shows that you care.
+It shows that you take pride in your work and are dependable, which is very important when clients trust you to see their project through and make their vision come to life.